6 reasons to choose React Native for your next cross-platform build

 Photo credit: https://www.appbrain.com/stats/libraries/details/react_native/react-native

-Why is RN a top-choice when deciding on a cross-platform build?
+Why is React Native a top-choice when deciding on a cross-platform build?

 1.Serves as a true WEB to Mobile Gateway

-At least at EBS, our rudimentary web applications are built on ReactJS, VueJS or MEAN stack.
-Since most of the JS paradigms used by the above-mentioned stack are supported by RN, porting a web application to a mobile one is less painful and slashes debugging in half, especially when you get two mobile builds with only 20% of native code involved.
+At least at EBS, our rudimentary web applications run on ReactJS, VueJS or MEAN stack.
+Most of the JS paradigms power the above-mentioned stack match RNs’ support sheet.
+That means, porting a web application to a mobile one becomes less painful and slashes debugging in half.
+Especially when two mobile builds emerge with only 20% of native coding.

 2.Easy to learn and deploy across React Web teams

 As opposed to competitors, ReactJS makes use of components that describe their own appearance, while the framework itself handles rendering.
-It does so by making use of a hardware abstraction layer that separates components and framework threads into separate elements (or instance of elements), enabling usage of standard HTML tags.
+It does so by making use of a hardware abstraction layer.
+This one separates components and framework threads into separate elements (or instance of elements), enabling usage of standard HTML tags.

 Due to that, one can exploit native performance benefits without having Objective-C or Java-specific skills.
 Respectively, other cross-platform solutions (Ghm-Ghm Cordova) could never match RN’s native performance and outstanding looks.